 7. Video Essay (optional but strongly recommended)

-Applicants are asked to prepare a short video (one-minute maximum) to inform the admissions committee who you are and what you are looking to achieve during your graduate study at the Sanford School.
+Please prepare a short video (one-minute maximum) to inform the admissions committee who you are and what you are looking to achieve at Sanford.
 The video must be of the applicant (if there is more than one person in the video, please clarify which person is the applicant).
-What you do or say is up to you as long as you provide the information requested.
 You might consider sharing a unique perspective or life experience and describe how it would benefit classroom discussions at Sanford.

-Upload the video to an easily accessible website, such as YouTube.
-Then provide us with the URL and any required access codes in the appropriate fields within the application for admission.
-It is the applicant’s responsibility to correctly configure the security and access settings for the video.
-We recommend that the applicant use the strongest privacy settings available while still allowing access to the Sanford School.
-If using YouTube, we suggest using the “Unlisted Video” setting so that only individuals who have the URL can view it (for help, review these written instructions on privacy settings or watch these video instructions.)
-The applicant is also responsible for adhering to the terms and conditions of the website used to share the video essay.
-We are unable to watch videos that come in any form other than a URL link and do not accept videos sent by email or on DVD through the mail.
+Upload the video to a website such as YouTube and provide the URL within the application.
+If using YouTube, we suggest using the “Unlisted Video” setting so only individuals who have the URL can view it.
+We are unable to watch videos that come in any form other than a URL link and do not accept videos sent by email or DVD.

 Application Directions for Peace Corp Fellows